 - View directions for visiting the University of Warwick for further arrival information.

 - Parking on campus is limited though there are good links from Coventry station.
 Taxis are available to and from the University.

 - On Campus accommodation can be booked by the attendees at their own expenses.
 We suggest booking through the following website: https://warwick.ac.uk/services/conferences/bed-and-breakfast.

 - In case you would like to book accommodation outside of campus, local alternatives approximately 10/15 min drive away can be found here http://www.visitcoventryandwarwickshire.co.uk/stay/

 - There are excellent regular public transport links between the town of Kenilworth and Coventry

-If you've reserved on campus accommodation, then you'll be able to park at your accommodation site, free of charge.
+- If you've reserved on campus accommodation, then you'll be able to park at your accommodation site, free of charge.

 - If you are not booking on campus accommodation, then you will need to to pay and display a ticket for the whole duration of your stay.
 More information, including campus map and fares for the car park for visitors can be found here: Parking on Campus.

 - We will be having an informal conference dinner for delegates coming to Coventry the evening before the conference starts, Wednesday the 28th of June.
 We will be sending out information to delegates as soon as registration is closed.